On Iterated Lorenz Curves with Applications: The Multivariate Case: Main result

 \end{theorem}

 \begin{proof} We emphasize the following preliminary points, which not only introduce the necessary notation but also aid in making the exposition of the proof clearer.

 First, we need to verify whether $L_{n}^{F}(x_{1},x_{2})$ can be viewed as a distribution function of a new bivariate random variable for every $n$.
-Clearly, it is enough to consider only the case $n=0$, the others follows by induction.
-By taking suitable integral limits in (\ref{1}), we need to check (see \cite{[42]} why) whether the candidate function $L_{0}^{F}(x_{1},x_{2}) $ for a d.f. obeys: (i) boundary conditions, (ii) monotonicity, (iii) right continuity, and (iv) rectangle inequality.
-Alternatively, the representation (\ref{2}) can be used.
-The first three conditions are straightforward.
-We check the last.
-It boils down to check that for any rectangle $ [u_{1},u_{2}]\times \lbrack v_{1},v_{2}]$ in the unit square, the \textquotedblleft probability mass\textquotedblright\ assigned by $L_{0}^{F}$ is non-negative.
+Clearly, it is enough to consider only the case $n=0$, the others follow by induction.
+We use the representation of the bivariate \textit{Lorenz curve} as a change of measure.
+Let $P_{F}$ be the law of $X=(X_{1},X_{2})$, and define the probability measure $Q_{F}$ by